 The Best Souvenir Shops In Dublin: A List Of The Best Places To Buy Mementos In Dublin

-So you’ve spent time in Dublin for business or pleasure, and now the most important thing is buying gifts for your family and friends.
-It can be hard knowing what to get them that isn’t too stereotypical, but still represents Ireland.
+So you’ve spent time in Dublin for business or pleasure, you’ve done all the things to do in Dublin that you can, and now the most important thing is buying gifts for your family and friends.
+It can be hard knowing what to get them that isn’t too stereotypical but still represents Ireland.

 Your best bet is to get something Irish-made, that says Dublin without screaming Ireland, and for that you need to know where to look.